Skip to content

 }

-For some system, like Github, email is not the unique identifier for an user, but id is in most cases, so we use id as settings example in our manual.
-As Seafile uses email to identify an unique user account for now, so we combine id and OAUTH_PROVIDER_DOMAIN, which is google.com in your case, to an email format string and then create this account if not exist.
-If you want to use email info from Google, just change the setting as followings:
+For Github, email is not the unique identifier for an user, but id is in most cases, so we use id as settings example in our manual.
+As Seafile uses email to identify an unique user account for now, so we combine id and OAUTH_PROVIDER_DOMAIN, which is github.com in your case, to an email format string and then create this account if not exist.
+Change the setting as followings:

 ENABLE_OAUTH = True